riachandra25/Headlines/README.md

 # Headlines

-- what were the priorities, and why?
+## What were the priorities, and why?

 Add the required functionality